vincentoktav/vincentoktav.github.io/content/post/2020-03-08-play-a-roulette/index.markdown

 It helps to remember the meaning of expected value to interpret the results of this calculation.
 The expected value is basically, a measurement of the average.
 It indicates what will happen in the long run every time that we bet $1 on red.

-While we might win several times in a row in the short term, in the long run we will lose over 2 cents on average each time that we play.
+While we might win several times in a row in the short term, in the long run, we will lose over 2 cents on average each time that we play.
 The presence of the 0 and 00 spaces are just enough to give the house a slight advantage.
 This advantage is so small that it can be difficult to detect, but in the end, the player always loses